Adam-Codes/adam-codes.github.io/index.md

 * [Learn markdown](https://guides.github.com/features/mastering-markdown/)

 * The concepts and tool recommendations from this tutorial have been based on the concepts from Andrew Etter's book [Modern Technical Writing](https://www.amazon.com/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)
+* Learn more about git as a concept using the [Git Handbook](https://guides.github.com/introduction/git-handbook/)

 ## Authors and Acknowledgments

 **Author:** Adam Andritz